sedhossein/clean-code-with-clear-coder/README.md

 - Ensure that your names are accurate and avoid spelling mistakes.
 Never alter presentation and behavior at the same time.
 Make them separate version-controlled changes.

+- Dead code is code that is never run, that can never be reached.
+Tell your code to get a life, or get lost.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna